 A thoughtful way to decide

-Many cruise guests rush up Aksla first — only to realise later that they saw the town from above without understanding what they were looking at.
+Many cruise guests rush up Aksla first to get it off the list — only to realize later that they saw the town from above without understanding what they were looking at.

 Exploring Ålesund at street level first gives context: the Art Nouveau reconstruction after the 1904 fire, the harbour layout, the compact island geography.
 Once you understand the town, the view from above becomes more meaningful.